observantio/watchdog/README.md

 - IP allowlists for all sensitive public endpoints
 - Request payload size limits and concurrency backpressure middleware
 - Multi-tenant isolation: tenant and org scoping on all resources and API keys
+- Vault compatibility: If you don't want to load using env keys you can configure a VAULT ROLE to fetch sensitive data from there

 > **Secrets:** Sensitive values (DB URL, JWT keys, SMTP passwords, API keys) can be provided via environment variables or fetched from a secrets backend.
 Set `VAULT_ENABLED=true` and provide `VAULT_ADDR`/AppRole or token to load secrets from HashiCorp Vault.
 See `USER_GUIDE.md` → "Secret management / Vault" for details.